 |

-HoloLib runs on top of PROS and uses the Eigen linear-algebra library for vectorization.
-It handles the hard parts of driving an X-Drive well: knowing where the robot is, getting it where you want it, and keeping it from running into things.
+HoloLib is a highly extensible, feature-rich PROS template, using the Eigen linear-algebra library for vectorization.
+It handles the hard parts of programming an X-Drive well: knowing where the robot is, getting it where you want it, and keeping it from running into things.

 HoloLib is five systems that work together.
 Each one solves a specific problem you hit when you try to make an X-Drive do something precise: